J051p/UNIX-Linux-programming/README.md

 update.2 is advanced version of previous "Update" script.
 This one includes usage of functions.

 Sysadmin tool is all in one script (program).

+Monitor is another script for monitoring your system, includes known commands.